Yeoman: Yeoman archer (14th–15th centuries)

 Battle of Crécy, as depicted in a 15th-century illuminated manuscript of Jean Froissart's Chronicles.
 Both armies are shown stylistically; archers in the foreground.
 English archers are shown with the legendary longbow, while the Italian mercenaries struggle with their crossbows.

-The Yeoman Archer is a term applied specifically to English and Welsh military longbow archers (either mounted or on foot) of the 14th–15th centuries.
+Yeoman archer is a term applied specifically to English and Welsh military longbow archers (either mounted or on foot) of the 14th–15th centuries.
 Yeoman archers were commoners; free-born members of the social classes below the nobility and gentry.
 They were a product of the English form of feudalism in which the military duty of a knight to his lord (which was implicit in tenure feudalism) was replaced by paid, short-term service.

-The Yeoman Archers were the English Army's response to a chronic manpower problem when trying to field an army on the European continent during the 14th century.
+The yeoman archers were the English army's response to a chronic manpower problem when trying to field an army on the European continent during the 14th century.
 Against 27,000 French knights, England could only muster at most 5,000 men-at-arms.
 With this 5:1 tactical disadvantage, the English needed a strategic advantage.

 When Edward I invaded Wales in 1282, he quickly realized the battlefield importance of the opposing Welsh archers.
 Firing from ambush, they inflicted serious casualties on Edward's army.
 When Edward invaded Scotland for the second time in 1298, his army consisted mostly of infantry (12,500 of 15,000 men).
 His infantry included about 10,500–10,900 Welshmen.
 2,000 men, including archers, were raised as part of the Lancashire and Cheshire levies under the Commission of Array.
 At the Battle of Falkirk, the English army archers opened up the Scottish schiltrons with hails of arrows.
 The Scottish infantrymen fled the battlefield, to be pursued and killed by the English cavalry.
 In 1333, his grandson, Edward III, undertook his first invasion of Scotland, which culminated with the Battle of Halidon Hill.
 Halidon Hill is where the 20-year old Edward III learned how to combine archers and dismounted men-at-arms – tactics that he would employ during his Crécy campaign in France.
 The English victory at the Battle of Crécy was followed by another victory at the Battle of Poitiers, and a final victory at the Siege of Calais.
 After the Battle of Agincourt, the Yeoman Archer had become as legendary as his bow.
-By negating the tactical advantage of large numbers of cavalry (mounted knights and men-at-arms) with their ability to rapidly fire volleys of arrows, Yeoman Archers are considered part of the Infantry revolution of the 14th century.
+By negating the tactical advantage of large numbers of cavalry (mounted knights and men-at-arms) with their ability to rapidly fire volleys of arrows, yeoman archers are considered part of the Infantry revolution of the 14th century.
 They could be deployed as "Archers on horse" (mounted archers who could reach the scene quickly, dismount, & set up a firing line) or as "Archers on foot" (foot archers who followed as reinforcements).